 Follow the link in the email invitation.
 Fill out the application.
 Submit it digitally with the 3 items you prepared in step 2.
 Submit before:

-Starting in September Starting in February 1 May, 12 pm CST 19 October, 12 pm CST
+Starting in September Starting in February 1 May, 12 pm CEST 19 October, 12 pm CEST

 You’ll receive an email with notification of the award on: